Igor Vukić

-Igor Vukić (born 26 January 1966) is a Croatian journalist and historical negationist.
-He is an author of books on the Jasenovac concentration camp, including Radni logor Jasenovac (Jasenovac Labour Camp), which advances his thesis that Jasenovac was simply a labour camp, rather than an extermination camp as accepted by all serious scholars.
-He does not have a degree in history.
+Igor Vukić (born 26 January 1966) is a Croatian journalist and historical researcher.
+He is the author of books on the Jasenovac concentration camp, including Radni logor Jasenovac (Jasenovac Labour Camp), which advances his thesis that Jasenovac was simply a labour camp, rather than an extermination camp as accepted by all serious scholars.

 Biography

-Igor Vukić was born in 1966 in Zagreb to a family of Serbian origin from Gradina Donje.
+Igor Vukić was born in Zagreb, Croatia in 1966 to a family of Serbian origin from Gradina Donja.
 He attended primary school in Pakracka Poljana, secondary school in Kutina, and graduated from the Faculty of Political Sciences in Zagreb in 1992.
 Most of his family were in the Jasenovac concentration camp during the Second World War.

 He works as an independent journalist and researcher and has authored two books on Jasenovac.
 Radni logor Jasenovac, was published in 2018, and the material is mainly based on the research of the funds of the Croatian State Archives in Zagreb.
 It claims that Jasenovac was a labour camp where no mass murder took place by distorting and selectively cherry-picking data.